DevTiqo/breach/README.md

-3. Link to Google Drive containing a demo of your app on Android and iOS (using an emulator is perfectly fine).
+3. Link to Google Drive containing a demo of your app on Android and iOS

 https://drive.google.com/file/d/1aOwrVogCiVxPzSF2hfdci4wxJ3cUE9Xg/view?usp=drive_link

-4. Ensure all the links are publicly accessible.
+4. Links are publicly accessible.
 Yes